This Mumbai doctor's mission is to save lives on highways

-Noting that the absence of trauma medical centres in western India delays medical care and causes deaths of many accident victims, KEM Hospital’s Dr Aadil Chagla has stepped up to the task of raising funds and building centres to fill this lacunae
+Noting that the absence of trauma medical centres causes many deaths, KEM Hospital’s Dr Aadil Chagla has stepped up to the task of raising funds and building centres to fill this lacunae

 While doctors from civic-run hospitals have usually been in the news for all the wrong reasons of late, a senior doctor from KEM hospital in Parel is sure to reinstate your faith in the community.

 MAN ON A MISSION: Dr Aadil Chagla is chief of unit II of the neurosurgery department at KEM Hospital

 Dr Aadil Chagla, chief of unit II of the neurosurgery department of the hospital, has been dedicating all his free time towards realising an ambitious and noble target he has set himself — setting up trauma centres and strengthening the infrastructure for emergency medical treatment along the highways in the western part of the country.